Research and Development (R&D)

 Here are some of its strengths and weaknesses:

-1. Increased efficiency: Technological advancements and innovative techniques through extensive research and development can help companies improve their productivity and reduce expenses.
+1. Increased efficiency: Technological advancements and innovative techniques developed through extensive research and development can help companies improve their productivity and reduce expenses.

 2. Improved Quality: Enterprises may develop novel and dependable services and products that fulfill customers' desires and expectations with research and development assistance, resulting in higher quality.